haranlakha/car-sales/README.md

 # Installation
 Clone this repository into Visual Studio.

-Add your MySQL database credentials in an App.config file (as shown given in App.config.example).
+Add your MySQL database credentials in an App.config file (example shown in App.config.example).

 The database will need a table called "Users", with columns "Username" and "Password".
 (These names can be changed but you will need to amend the code accordingly).